Cartoon Network, LP v. CSC Holdings, Inc.: Circuit court ruling

 Cablevision appealed the ruling to the Second Circuit Court of Appeals in 2008.
 This time, Cartoon Network was the lead respondent.
 The circuit court ultimately reversed the lower court's decision and ruled in favor of Cablevision.

 On the matter of temporary buffer copies of programs, the circuit court noted that the Copyright Act of 1976 requires an alleged unauthorized copy to be "fixed", meaning that it must be both "embodied in a copy or phonorecord" and perceivable "for a period of more than a transitory duration" (which the court denoted as the "embodiment" and "duration" requirements).
-The circuit court found the district court had relied too heavily on the embodiment requirement and did not properly consider the duration requirement.
+The circuit court found that the district court had relied too heavily on the embodiment requirement and did not properly consider the duration requirement.
 Hence, the circuit court rejected the lower court's reliance on MAI Systems Corp. v.
 Peak Computer, Inc., which did not address copies of files that only exist for a very brief duration of time.
 This in turn disregarded the "transitory duration" requirement of the Copyright Act, and a buffer copy should be considered transitory.

 Cablevision's copies were known to exist for as long as 1.2 seconds, but the circuit court did not establish this duration of time as a boundary between "transitory" and "non-transitory".
 That boundary remains undefined in American copyright law.

 Since the parties to the case had already agreed not to argue the matter of contributory copyright infringement, the circuit court next considered whether the buffer copies of programs for the DVR service constituted direct infringement.
 This required determining who created the copies.
-While the district court had ruled that Cablevision created the copies, albeit at the request of a specific consumer, the circuit court disagreed with this analysis.
+While the district court had ruled that Cablevision created the copies, albeit at the request of a specific subscriber, the circuit court disagreed with this analysis.
 Per the precedent Religious Technology Center v.
 Netcom On-Line Communications Services, which established the requirement for "some element of volition or causation" in the creation of a copy, the circuit court found that while Cablevision had some involvement in the process via managing the technology that enabled the copying, its involvement was not "sufficiently proximate" to constitute direct copyright infringement.

 The circuit court also disagreed with the district court's finding that the copied programs were transmitted to the public, and instead noted that each copy would only be sent to a particular subscriber who requested it.
 Thus, the practice did not constitute "public performance" that must be authorized under copyright law.
 Instead the practice of a single subscriber viewing a program at a later time was found to be time shifting, which is allowable per the Supreme Court precedent Sony Corp. of America v.
 Universal City Studios, Inc.